dainsaint/garden/src/posts/plain-white-tee-lyrics.md

 I could play ball in a three-piece suit
 Head to the opera in some timberland boots
 Shit, I look cute and thats the truth
-So props to my momma for…
+So props to my momma for the fountain of youth

 So go head and do your thing
 I'ma look dope in a set of Hanes